hpacheco/juice-shop-demo/index.md

 Why does `christmas` take longer than `personal`?
 Probably because the server is taking more time to compare the search term and prepare the results for products that exist, than for products that do not exist.

 5. There does seem to exist some product with the word `christmas` in its name.
 How can we find its full name?
 We need to find more characters before and/or after the word `christmas`.
 An idea is to attempt several characters, and check if there is a measurable time difference.
 In the script, we are trying characters from `a` to `z` and from `0` to `9`; other special characters are captured by the `_` wildcard.
-We can configure this to search for a characters before or after:
+We can configure this to search for a character before or after:

 ```
 % python3 xs-search.py christmas --nextchar before
 Namespace(QUERY='christmas', n=10, t='runtime', nextchar='before', host='localhost:3000')
-christmasa 0.013191999999980908
+christmasa 0.006191999999980908
-...
-christmas0 0.005347312500001863
+christmasb 0.005347312500001863
 ...
 christmas_ 0.004923229000007268
 ```